qoolixiloop/qool-latex-loop/README.md

 ### 🌎 Links
 > To share my prefered links to web pages, which present the content in a clear and easy to read manner is one of the main objectives of my repositories.
-There is no need to reinvent the wheel, because most of the time there are already excellent resources out there, where the reader he can find the needed information.
+There is no need to reinvent the wheel, because most of the time there are already excellent resources out there, where the reader can find the needed information.
 But often, even with the help of the preferred search engine, one ends up spending the time with searching instead of working.
 >By clicking the button below you will see the links of my top seven sites for markdown on GitHub.
-If you still struggle with the syntax, then click through pages on GitHub, access the raw markdown text file as described [here][50] and copy paste what you need.
+If you still struggle with the syntax, then click through pages on GitHub, access the raw markdown text files as described [here][50] and copy paste what you need.
 >
 > <details>
 > <summary> 📖  show the links </summary>